GeorgeSherif/DREAM/README.md

 Simply run `bash AraBERT.sh`.

 ### Running inference on mt0-small and mt0-base
-`cd inference`
+  1) `cd inference`
-Adjust the run_inference.sh file line 3.
-Change the model as your preference and the paths if you are testing using a different dialect than Egyptian. run `bash run_inference.sh`
+  2) Adjust the run_inference.sh file.
+Change the model as your preference and the paths if you are testing using a different dialect than Egyptian.
+  3) run `bash run_inference.sh`